reasoned-ai/norm/README.md

 ![factor graph](docs/_static/query_factor_graph.jpg)

-Logic relations like "<", "~", not exist and "=>" take the input objects and compute the probability for the output object.
+Logic relations like "<", "not exist", "\~" and "=>" take the input objects and compute the probability for the output object.
 For logic computation, the probability to be either a 0 or 1.
 For probabilistic computation, logic relation produces a probability between 0 and 1.
 For example, if we query the record by "tobacco" instead of "smoke", the "~" relation can produce a similarity measure to decide whether the record implies a “tobacco” history or not.